alephium/docs/docs/dapps/concepts/tokens.md

 sidebar_label: Tokens
 ---

-Tokens are first class citizens in Alephium, just like the native token `ALPH`.
-All tokens on Alephium are managed by UTXOs, which is battle tested for its security in managing assets.
+Tokens are first class citizens in Alephium.
+Just like the native token `ALPH`, all tokens on Alephium are managed by UTXOs, which is battle tested for its security in managing assets.

 This design has a few advantages compared to other blockchains: